'Exploring the Chiltern Escarpment': a walk between Coombe Hill and Whiteleaf Hill

 This grassy mound, with its isolated clump of trees at it summit, is distinctive amongst the Chiltern Hills when viewed from the Aylesbury Vale.
 Nearby, hidden in trees, is the site of Cymbeline's Castle, the remains of a small medieval motte and bailey castle (no public access).

 Go through the gate to reach a road, turn right along the footpath then cross the road to the church.
 Take great care crossing this road, as there is a blind hill on the road to your right.
 In front of the church, cross a stile (or use the church gate if it is unlocked) and follow a footpath to the left of the church.
 The path descends a series of steps to the left of the graveyard.
 There is a bench just to the left of this path with a nice view towards the Aylesbury Vale, if you’re ready for a short break.
 Follow this path to a gate, which enters a field.
-The path continues straight ahead down the slope of the field to a stile by a metal gate ahead of you, about 50m to the left of a thatched cottage and an outbuilding.
-Having crossed the stile, turn immediately right, following the field boundary for a few metres, to reach a narrow lane (Springs Lane) by the thatched cottage.
+The path continues straight ahead down the slope of the field to a metal gate and stile.
+Turn immediately right after these then go over a stile to reach a narrow lane (Springs Lane) by a thatched cottage.
 It is marked as part of The Aylesbury Ring path.
 Follow the lane until it turns sharp right.
 At this point, follow the footpath straight ahead between a house on the right and a field on the left.
 Continue on this path until you reach a road.

 The village's name is derived from the Old English for "hill where asses are pastured".
 In the Domesday Book of 1086 it was recorded as Esenberge.
 The road from Wendover to Princes Risborough, which makes a very clearly defined detour around the hill on which Ellesborough Church stands, follows the route of the Icknield Way, an ancient trackway used by man in the Neolithic age (3000 to 1800 BC), which ran from Norfolk to Avebury in Wiltshire.
 Ellesborough Church is a distinctive flint-faced building originating from the twelfth century.